joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 5. Update the HAProxy configuration to add a weight to your nodes.
 For that, add `weight [1-256]` where the value of weight is between the two values (inclusive).
 Set `s1` to 2 and `s2` to 1.
-Redo the three first steps.
+Redo a run with 250ms delay.

-6. Now, redo all the 5 previous questions with the cookies cleared between two requests.
-You do not need to provide screenshots or deep explanations.
-We expect just one or two setence to summarize your observations of the behavior with/without cookies and the 0/250/2500 ms delays.
+6. Now, what happened when the cookies are cleared between each requests and the delay is set to 250ms ?
+We expect just one or two setence to summarize your observations of the behavior with/without cookies.

 ### Task 5: Balancing strategies